 Penetrating or full thickness corneal transplantation.
 Courtesy Alcon.

 Penetrating surgery is performed when the whole thickness of the cornea is affected by disease.
-The most common condition treated in this fashion is keratoconus, or ‘conical cornea’.
+The most common condition treated in this fashion is keratoconus.

 Individual layers of the cornea can be transplanted.
-The commonest surgeries are:
+The most common surgeries are:

 - Anterior lamellar keratoplasty – replacement of the corneal stroma